joffreyBerrier/vue-spreadsheet/README.md

-  :submenu-thead                       | Array      | That contains the submenu-thead :tbody-data                          | Array      | That contains data :tbody-index                         | Boolean    | That displays the index of each row on the left of the table v-on:tbody-replace-data              | Function   | When you copy/paste - dragToFill v-on:tbody-input-change              | Function   | When the **input changes** v-on:tbody-nav-backspace             | Function   | When you press backspace on cell (event, actualElement, actualCol, rowIndex, colIndex) v-on:tbody-nav-multiple-backspace    | Function   | Fired when the multiple cell are delete v-on:tbody-select-change             | Function   | When the **select change** v-on:tbody-submenu-click-{#}         | Function   | {#} - Name of the function declared on **submenu-tbody** v-on:thead-submenu-click-{#}         | Function   | {#} - Name of the function declared on **submenu-thead**
+  :submenu-thead                       | Array      | That contains the submenu-thead :tbody-data                          | Array      | That contains data :tbody-index                         | Boolean    | That displays the index of each row on the left of the table v-on:handle-up-drag-size-header      | Function   | Fired when the header size changed v-on:tbody-input-change              | Function   | When the **input changes** v-on:tbody-move-dragtofill           | Function   | Fired when moved on dragToFill v-on:tbody-nav-backspace             | Function   | When you press backspace on cell (event, actualElement, actualCol, rowIndex, colIndex) v-on:tbody-nav-multiple-backspace    | Function   | Fired when the multiple cell are delete v-on:tbody-replace-data              | Function   | When you copy/paste - dragToFill v-on:tbody-select-change             | Function   | When the **select change** v-on:tbody-submenu-click-{#}         | Function   | {#} - Name of the function declared on **submenu-tbody** v-on:tbody-up-dragtofill             | Function   | Fired when pressed up on dragToFill v-on:thead-submenu-click-{#}         | Function   | {#} - Name of the function declared on **submenu-thead**
   v-on:thead-td-sort                   | Function   | When you press the button

 ### Example
 ``` javascript
   <vue-table
     :disable-cells="disableCells"